 This article describes a planned three-year study (2019-2022) to understand the effect of shading below solar panels in apple production.
-This study will include tree water status, irrigation requirements, and fruit growth.
-The first-year results of the study are included.
+This study includes tree water status, irrigation requirements, and fruit growth.
+The first-year results show that the presence of solar panels on top of apple trees improved their water status with less water applied in the period prior to harvest without any negative effects in fruit growth rates than with trees that had no solar panels.

 This thesis examines the crop outputs for Swiss chard, kale, pepper, and broccoli in an agrisolar system with different gap spacings between solar panel clusters.
 It concludes that the biomass crop yields of agrisolar plots are restricted significantly for Swiss chard, kale, or pepper compared against the full-sun control plot yields but not for broccoli stem and leaf yields.